wojciechdominiak/expensive-tracker/README.md

 The purpose of the application is to create and store expensives.

-The user can add the exepnsives, filter that expensives by year and see nice chart of expensive per month in the year.
+The user can add the expensive, filter that expensive by year and see the chart of expensive per month in the year.

+Options are added to the filter dynamically.

 ## Live demo